Humpback whale: Infestations and health threats

+Barnacles that live on humpback whales are considered a commensalistic form of symbiosis, doing no harm to the organism.

 Humpback whales often have barnacles living on their skin, the most common being the acorn barnacle species Coronula diadema and Coronula reginae, which in turn are sites for attachment for goose barnacle species like Conchoderma auritum and Conchoderma virgatum.
 They are most abundant at the lower jaw tip, along the middle ventral groove, near the genital slit, and between the bumps on the flippers.
 C. reginae digs deep into the skin, while attachments by C. diadema are more superficial.
 The size of the latter species provides more sites for attachment by other barnacles.
 Barnacles are considered to be epibionts rather than parasites, as they do not feed on the whales, though they can affect their swimming by increasing drag.

 The whale louse species Cyamus boopis is specialized for feeding on humpback whales and is the only species in its family found on them.
 Internal parasites of humpbacks include protozoans of the genus Entamoeba, tapeworms of the family Diphyllobothriidae, and roundworms of the infraorder Ascaridomorpha.

 Saxitoxin, a paralytic shellfish poisoning from contaminated mackerel, has been implicated in humpback whale deaths.